Bjoentegaard/kurs-kokebok/src/aws-cloud-practtitioner-essentials/module09-quiz.md

-# Module 9 - Security
+# QUIZ Module 9 - Security

 > Q: After logging in to their online banking profile with their username and password, a customer attempts to transfer $10,000 from their savings to their checking account.
 The system checks if the customer has sufficient privileges to make transfers of this amount before proceeding.
 >